yury-g/MyCodePlayground/README.md

 ---

-## PulseSensor Playground Functions Guide
+## The Functions Guide

-We put together a [HANDY FUNCTIONS GUIDE](https://github.com/biomurph/PulseSensorPlayground/blob/master/resources/PulseSenaor%20Playground%20Tools.md) to the function-ality of our library.
+We put together a [HANDY GUIDE](https://github.com/biomurph/PulseSensorPlayground/blob/master/resources/PulseSenaor%20Playground%20Tools.md) to the function-ality of our library.
 Check it out if you want to dive into the inner workings!

 ---